Haller Park (Hungary): Facilities

 The park has various recreational facilities including ballgame fields, well-designated fully EU-conforming playgrounds, a sledge hill and walkways for strolls.
-The park is particularly popular with families with children and old people relaxing in quiet.
+The park is particularly popular with families with children and old people.

 Some residential buildings are dotted along its border, whereas a small one-storey nursery school and a creche occupy some space in the north of the park.

-As a response to public concern, a park guard system went operational in May 2008, proving successful immediately.
+As a response to public concern, a park guard system went operational in May 2008.

 Flora and fauna

-Haller park has numerous tree species: chestnuts, poplars, black poplars, willows, lindens, yews and planes.
-Birds abound, too: blackbirds, tits, Eurasian blue tits, robins, magpies, pigeons, sparrows and even crows.
-As regards mammals, hedgehogs and squirrels can be seen quite infrequently.
-Dogs, by contrast, are all too obvious a sight.
+Haller Park has numerous tree species: chestnuts, poplars, black poplars, willows, lindens, yews and planes.
+Birds abound, too: blackbirds, tits, Eurasian blue tits, robins, magpies, pigeons, sparrows and crows.
+Hedgehogs and squirrels can be seen quite infrequently.